 13 April 2010

-The Bill would create independent Support Officers for NHS employees who want to make disclosures in the public interest.
-It sets out the officers’ powers and duties, requires NHS trusts and related bodies to cooperate with them, and makes changes to the Public Interest Disclosure Act 1998 to reflect this new system.
+The Bill would create independent Support Officers to help NHS staff who want to raise public-interest disclosures (whistleblowing).
+It defines what these officers can do, requires NHS trusts and other bodies to cooperate with them, and updates the Public Interest Disclosure Act 1998 to fit the new system.

 Generated 21 February 2026